mathieucarbou/YaSolR/docs/index.md

         - Wemos D1 R32
         - Wemos D1 Mini 32

-You can have a look at the [comparison](comparison.md) page to see how YaSolR compares to other Solar Router firmwares and projects.
+You can have a look at the [comparison](comparison.md) page to read about how YaSolR compares to other Solar Routers.

+You can have a look at the [benefits](benefits.md) page to read about all the advantages of YaSolR.

 ## Detailed Features